 Also keep your job descriptions short – ideally between 300 and 800 words.
 In your job description, share what makes your team stand out – including a strong company overview, list of responsibilities and requirements, an overview of your benefits and opportunities for career growth.
 Also state the exact address of your open role(s) – including the zip code – as jobs with specific locations outlined are more likely to rank higher in Google results.
 And make sure to refresh your posted jobs after a reasonable amount of time, as older jobs do not rank well on Google.

 The hiring landscape continues to evolve, so you need a proactive strategy in place to deliver compelling career site content to job seekers.
-By following these tips and maintaining a strong career site, you can continue attracting top talent even as the job board landscape changes.
-For help setting up your career site, reach out to us today.
+By following these tips and maintaining a strong careers page, you can continue attracting top talent even as the job board landscape changes.